3.3 Venndir Labels

 Tip:

-with main counts, unless the main counts are not shown.
+unless main counts are not shown.

-Figure 3.14 illustrates common examples for show_label
+Figure 3.13 illustrates common examples for show_label

 ,